 9. Supersonic, super-sighted, super sensitive.

 Cats can see at 1/6th the amount of light needed by humans.
 Many rodents make ultrasonic noises.
 Cats can hear at a very high pitch between 55 Hz and 79 kHz (dogs hear between 67 Hz to 44 kHz and humans between 31 Hz and 18 kHz).
 The hairs in cat ears, called pinnae, amplify and help locate the origin of sound.
 Cats are also supersensitive to hormones (they mark territory with hormone-laden urine and secretions from their heads and sides).
 About 80 per cent of cats love catnip (Nepeta) and can detect nepetalactone in amounts as small as one part per billion.
 This pheromone is also present in valerian and in honeysuckle wood, of which many cat toys are made.
 The pheromone must be inhaled, not eaten.
 Its effects last only about 15 minutes.
-Kittens are repelled by it, maybe because it is believed to be psychosexual in effect.
+Though kittens repel the effect, maybe because it is believed to be psychosexual in effect.

 10. What not to feed your cat.

 Cats can’t taste sweetness and chocolate is dangerous for them (as it is for dogs) so leave the candies in the box.
 Many cats are lactose intolerant so don’t offer milk.
 Avoid exposing your cat to Tylenol (deadly), aspirin, rogaine (sometimes applied to cats losing their hair by well-meaning owners), tea tree oil, essential oils, mothballs, Pine Sol and Lysol (don’t use these to clean the litter box – the chemicals can kill).
 As little as one teaspoon of antifreeze, although it attracts cats, can kill them.
 Keep cats away from garlic and onions.
 They can get liver damage from munching on philodendron and Easter lilies.